Tried-and-true silhouettes, easy prints, and modest styles. We break down the characteristics that define traditional style.

 What’s My Style?
 A Guide to Plus Size Traditional Style

 When filling out your Dia&Co style profile, did you realize that you had a hard time articulating your personal style?
-You’re not alone—for so many plus size women, we’ve had such limited clothing options that we haven’t had the freedom to explore unique styles.
+You’re not alone—for so many plus size women, we’ve had such limited clothing options that we haven’t had the freedom to explore unique styles and enjoy designer plus size clothing.
 Because the plus size customer has been lumped into catch-all categories, you may realize that you don’t have the words to define your style other than “plus size.”
 In our “What’s My Style” series, we’re breaking down various style categories so you can best define what works best for you—and today, we’re taking on traditional style.

 The word traditional can be confusing.
 Oftentimes, “traditional”, when referring to garb is referencing clothing that originates from a specific country or faith.
 Around the world, traditional dress can range from women wearing a sari in India to men wearing embroidered tunics, known as “barong tagalog”, in the Philippines.
 In this post, we’re breaking down plus-size traditional outfits in a western context.
 This style can also be called conservative as it usually does not showcase much skin or feature flashier statement pieces.
 While traditional style has a lot in common with classic style as neither are driven by trends, the difference is that someone with classic style takes risks with bold colors or fresh silhouettes, while those with traditional style tend to stick with tried-and-true silhouettes and stays away from bolder statement pieces.

-Here’s an example of a Dia Style Box for a customer that defines her style as traditional:
+Here’s an example of a Dia Style Box full of cute plus size outfits for a customer that defines her style as traditional: